Cognitive science of religion: History

-Since 2000, cognitive science of religion has grown, similarly to other approaches that apply evolutionary thinking to sociological phenomena.
-Each year more researchers become involved in the field, with theoretical and empirical developments proceeding at a very rapid pace.
-The field remains somewhat loosely defined, bringing together as it does researchers who come from a variety of different traditions.
-Much of the cohesion in the field comes not from shared detailed theoretical commitments but from a general willingness to view religion in cognitive and evolutionary terms as well as from the willingness to engage with the work of the others developing this field.
-A vital role in bringing together researchers is played by the International Association for the Cognitive Science of Religion, formed in 2006.
+The field remains somewhat loosely defined, bringing together researchers from various subfields.
+Much of the cohesion in the field comes not from shared detailed theoretical commitments but from a shared methodological perspective: the willingness to view religion in cognitive and evolutionary terms.

 Theoretical basis

 Despite a lack of agreement concerning the theoretical basis for work in cognitive science of religion, it is possible to outline some tendencies.
 Most significant of these is reliance upon the theories developed within evolutionary psychology.
 That particular approach to evolutionary explanations of human behaviour is particularly suitable to the cognitive byproduct explanation of religion that is most popular among cognitive scientists of religion.
 This is because of the focus on byproduct and ancestral trait explanations within evolutionary psychology.
 A particularly significant concept associated with this approach is modularity of mind, used as it is to underpin accounts of the mental mechanisms seen to be responsible for religious beliefs.
 Important examples of work that falls under this rubric are provided by research carried out by Pascal Boyer and Justin L. Barrett.

 These theoretical commitments are not shared by all cognitive scientists of religion, however.
 Ongoing debates regarding the comparative advantages of different evolutionary explanations for human behaviour find a reflection within cognitive science of religion with dual inheritance theory recently gaining adherents among researchers in the field, including Armin Geertz and Ara Norenzayan.
 The perceived advantage of this theoretical framework is its ability to deal with more complex interactions between cognitive and cultural phenomena, but it comes at the cost of experimental design having to take into consideration a richer range of possibilities.